-Alongside and with the Ensemble is the Double Edge company which includes our staff and resident artists: Jeff Freeman, development director; Cariel Klein, associate producer; Michael Fitzgerald, operations director; Rob Lizotte, food systems director; Tadea Klein, resident farmer and costume designer; Michal Kuriata, design director; Hayley Brown, Artist; Robert Carlton, musician and cook; Zoe Batson, carpenter; Jose Neustadt, graphic designer; and additional staff David Flaxman, building and grounds; Gail Weidman, bookkeeper; and interns Hannah Burt (admin) and Kim Chin-Gibbons (marketing).
+Alongside and with the Ensemble is the Double Edge company which includes our staff and resident artists: Jeff Freeman, development director; Cariel Klein, associate producer; Michael Fitzgerald, operations director; Rob Lizotte, food systems director; Tadea Klein, resident farmer and costume designer; Michal Kuriata, design director; Hayley Brown, Artist; Robert Carlton, musician and cook; Zoe Batson, carpenter; Jose Neustadt, graphic designer; and additional staff Gail Weidman, bookkeeper; and interns Victoria Masteller (admin), and Kim Chin-Gibbons (marketing).

 Long-term collaborators include Morgan Jenness, dramaturgy; Alexander Bakshi, composer; Ludmila Bakshi, music and vocal direction; Manuel Uriona, music; Micaela Farías Gómez, music; Jeff Bird, designer/technical director; Ray Gray, facilities and farming advisor; Walton Wilson, vocal coach, and photographers Maria Baranova, Dr. Dave Weiland, and Bill Hughes.

 Consortium of training and place based theatres